-It's a relatively small company, but with its 100 employees Cygnus Inc. plays no small role in contributing to our country's defense industry through the manufacture of aerospace parts.
+PONDERAY, Idaho — It’s a relatively small company in Ponderay, Idaho, but Cygnus, Inc., with its 100 employees, plays no small role in contributing to our country’s defense industry through the manufacture of aerospace parts.

-“We manufacture aircraft sheet metal parts and assemblies, some machine parts," said company president Jack Ambrosiani.
+“We manufacture aircraft sheet metal parts and assemblies.
+Some machine parts,” said Cygnus president Jack Ambrosiani.

-He said this means things like, "brackets, clips, some gussets, doublers, largers parts, which are large part assemblies."
+We’re talking things like brackets, clips, some gussets, doublers, and largers parts, which are large part assemblies.”

 Cygnus’ clients include the big three in aerospace: Boeing, Lockheed Martin and Northrop Grumman.

 And this is no small operation.
-Cygnus produces about 300,000 parts each year in about 5,000 often complex configurations.
+Cygnus produces about 300,000 parts a year in about 5,000 often very complex configurations.

 “The mills, the routers are the backbone.
-You can't live without them,” Ambrosiani said.
-“So that's the CNC equipment that carry on all day long."
+You can’t live without them'” said Ambrosiani.

 “We basically have three companies in one.”

 After going through its heat treat process, the metal parts are “extremely strong and rigid,” said Ambrosiani.
 “That is necessary for the strength of the aircraft.”